anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 <a name="6.3.12"></a>
 ### 6.3.12 SDNC Nodes

+Multiple instances are expected, defines all SDN controllers
 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | DEVICE_NAME | String | Yes | The server name  |